EricZimmerman/Registry/README.md

 # Registry #

-Full featured, offline registry parser in C#
+Full featured, offline registry parser in C#.
+For discussion and design decisions, see http://binaryforay.blogspot.com/.

 ## The goals of this project are:  ##